richafnu/Viva/Viva/glint/start/introductory-emails.md

 ---
-title: Introduce Microsoft Viva Glint programs to your organization- presurvey email templates
+title: Introduce Microsoft Viva Glint programs to your organization- email templates
 description: Use our templates and best practices to build a rollout plan for your organization's Viva Glint programs. ms.author: JudithWeiner
 author: JudyWeiner